FedeClaudi/Term.jl/docs/src/adv/progressbars.md

 # Progress bars

+!!! warning
+    Progress bars displays are updated in the background while your code executes.
+This is done by having the display rendering code run on a separate thread.
+If you're using a single thread (see: https://docs.julialang.org/en/v1/manual/multi-threading/) you'll need to add a `sleep(0.001)` or `yield()` command inside your code whose progress you're monitoring to ensure that the display is updated correctly.

 ## Overview
 Progress bars!
 We all love progress bars, and julia has some great [progress bars](https://juliapackages.com/p/progressbars) packages.
 But this is `Term`, and `Term` too has its own progress bars API.
 We think you'll like it.
 If not, worry not! `Term`'s progress bars play well `ProgressLogging.jl`, scroll to the bottomof this page!